Writer: Tom King

 Looking on the bright side, Jorge Fornés art is no doubt the highlight of the issue.
 The Hispanic artist has stated before that he loves working on noir-style stories.
 Flawed as it is, Rorschach #1 is very much a noir murder mystery, with the small twist that it focuses on the attempted killer’s death, and not the target’s death.
 Mr Fornés’ version of Rorschach is probably my favourite in terms of visuals.
 As much as I love John Higgins’ colours from the original book, Fornés and colourist Dave Stewart (no relation to this website’s editor) offer a much more fitting gritty, but still clean and concise, look.

 Regarding the visual style of the book, it is also a breath of fresh air that King and Fornés stay away from the 9-panel grid, which was heavily used in the original Watchmen.
 Instead of attempting to replicate Moore and Gibbons’ style, they’ve developed their own panel structures.
 This stays away from the faults of Doomsday Clock and its meaningless, meandering, de-compressed compositions.
 It opts instead for a much more concise, flexible and detail-focused visual narrative that leaves no room for unnecessary panels or text bubbles: it feels as if everything is there for a reason.

-In conclusion, I must say that I am not happy with this first issue of Rorschach.
+Neither should anyone be happy with this first issue of Rorschach.
 Perhaps this series will improve with time, as a few of Tom King’s works do, or perhaps it will not.
 Only time can tell, and until them I will be happy with looking at Jorge Fornés’ clean, smooth artwork.